naica922/Modul_122_Aktien/README.md

 All data is retrieved from an API and updated at certain frequency, then stored in a database.<br>
 Our project also takes security into consideration, which is why we have login details that can be found in the installation section.<br>

-## Meilensteine
+## MILESTONES
-A: We discussed the Projekt with our teacher and filled out the document with the "Anforderungsdefinition".
+A: We discussed the Projekt with our teacher and filled out the document with the "An forderungsdefinition".
 In a second step we created an UML  activity diagram. <br>
-ADD Activity Diagram
+ADD Activity Diagram <br>
-B: Implementation of the solution
+B: Implementation of the solution <br>
 C: We've created this GitHub Repository with three branches.
 One for Zachary, one for Naima and the main branch.
 However, we had a little trouble working with the branches because we haven't done this before.
 However, we tried our best.

 ## PROJECT START AND END:
-We started the project on ... and had to work on it at school a total of 4 times.
+We started the project on ... and had to work on it at school a total of 4 times. <br>
 That's about 16 hours in altogether and the rest at home.
 The project was presented on 6.5.24 with a demo and the documentation.

 ## PROJECT RESULTS:
 Our project can send emails and checks the status of the API with the latest data.